 What does a perfect child look like?
-Well-behaved, well-mannered, honest and thoughtful?
-Never dirty, unkind or angry?
+Well-behaved, truthful and thoughtful?
+Never dirty, unkind or grumpy?

-A perfect child is happy, rude, mischievous, helpful, stubborn, curious, rebellious, funny, lazy and adorable – because perfect children are trying out everything.
-And they’re learning and growing through their experiences.
+A perfect child is joyous, mischievous, rude, stubborn, curious, lazy, courteous, rebellious, reckless, funny, helpful and adorable, because perfect children are experimenting with whatever’s possible.

-So our job is to teach them to recognize what does and doesn’t work in life, and how to choose behavior based on that – which is what discipline is really about.
+It’s not our job to pound square pegs into round holes.
+We’re supposed to teach our children how to recognize for themselves what does and doesn’t work in their lives, and how to choose effective behavior that will work.

 Children won’t follow rules unless they understand why the rules exist and how they’ll benefit from following them.

 The reasons for the rules should be clear, and the results of breaking them should be related.
-Natural consequences always make the best teachers, because children listen better to them than to us.
+Natural consequences make the best teachers, because our children listen better to them than to us.

-STEP (Systematic Training for Effective Parenting) recommends weekly family meetings for “making decisions, giving encouragement, and talking about problems.”
-My family began meeting regularly when our youngest was a toddler.
-Children feel involved and responsible, plus they grow up knowing that they have a forum for airing problems and feelings.
+When my kids were younger, I followed the parenting guidance of an organization called Systematic Training for Effective Parenting (STEP).
+They recommend weekly family meetings for “making decisions, giving encouragement, and talking about problems.”
+Children feel involved, respected and responsible, plus they grow up knowing that they have a forum for airing problems and feelings.

 Step 2: Choose an attitude and stick to it.

 Children learn more from our attitudes and behavior than from our words.
 What do they learn?
-Whether they’re valuable and how they should interact with others later.
+Whether they’re valuable, and how they should interact with others.

 Too often, our children see us reacting habitually, repeating patterns that we learned in childhood.
 “I just can’t help myself.
 It makes me so angry when you….”